Ian Worden, MHA, MBA, CPA, Interim Chief Executive Officer, Executive Vice President and Chief Operating Officer, St.Vincent Health

 Kyle DeFur, President, St.Vincent Indianapolis Hospital

-In his role as president, Kyle DeFur is responsible for oversight of St.Vincent Indianapolis Hospital, St.Vincent Women’s Hospital, Peyton Manning Children’s Hospital at St.Vincent, St.Vincent Stress Center, and St.Vincent Medical Center Northeast.
-The latter facility opened in 2008 and is now St.Vincent Fishers Hospital, offering comprehensive outpatient medical and surgical services, including Indiana’s first freestanding emergency department.
+In his role as president, Kyle DeFur is responsible for oversight of St.Vincent Indianapolis Hospital, St.Vincent Women’s Hospital, Peyton Manning Children’s Hospital at St.Vincent, St.Vincent Stress Center, St.Vincent Seton Specialty Hospital Indianapolis and St.Vincent Seton Specialty Hospital Lafayette.

 Prior to joining St.Vincent Indianapolis, DeFur served as president of Saint John’s Health System in Anderson, Indiana (now part of St.Vincent Health) for four years.
 He has had a proven track record for partnering with physicians in developing strong operations focused on quality patient care.

 DeFur holds both a master’s degree in Hospital Administration and a master’s degree in Business Administration from Xavier University, Cincinnati, and a bachelor’s degree from Anderson University.
-He serves on the board and executive committee for the Greater Indianapolis Chamber of Commerce; is a member of the United Way of Central Indiana’s Tocqueville Society; serves on the fundraising committee for the American Heart Association’s Heart of Gold Ball and was honorary chairman of the 2009 Pink Ribbon Connection Luncheon.
+He serves on the boards of the Greater Indianapolis Chamber of Commerce, Greater Indianapolis Progress Committee, Indiana Youth Institute and Anderson University.
+Additionally, he was the Chair of the 2011 Heart of Gold Ball for the American Heart Association.

 Ron Mead, Chief Mission Officer, St.Vincent Health